apollographql/meteor-integration/README.md

   - `path`: [Path](http://expressjs.com/en/api.html#app.use) of the GraphQL server.
 Default: `'/graphql'`.
   - `maxAccountsCacheSizeInMB`: User account ids are cached in memory to reduce the response latency on multiple requests from the same user.
 Default: `1`.

+It will use the same port as your Meteor server.
+Don't put a route or static asset at the same path as the Apollo server (default is `/graphql`).

 # Development

 ## Tests